telerik/blazor-ui/grid/save-state-in-wasm-through-controller/readme.md

 This example shows how you can save the state of the Grid in a WASM project.
 Using a controller, we save the state in property for the demo.
 In a real case, the state should be saved in a **database**.

+The state won't be persisted after **refresh** in the demo since the property value will be disposed of.

 The result from the example:

 ![](images/grid-save-state-in-wasm.gif)